dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 **migrate_createburntransaction destChain destAddress amount [tokenid]**

-The `migrate_createburntransaction` method creates a transaction burning some amount of coins or tokens and payouts for creating import transaction for the same amount of value.
+The `migrate_createburntransaction` method creates a transaction burning some amount of coins or tokens.
+The methods also creates payouts object used for creating an import transaction for the burned amount of value.
+This method should be called on the source chain.
+The method returns a created burn transaction which should be send to the source chain with `sendrawtransaction` method.
+After the burn transaction successfully mined you would need to wait for some time for back notarization with MoMoM fingerprints for the mined block with teh burn transaction would come to the chain.
+The other returned value `payouts` should be passed to the next method `migrate_createimporttransaction`.

 ### Arguments: